ShivaliGupta17/Deepfake-Detector/README.md

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project useful or interesting, consider giving the repository a ⭐ on GitHub.

+Contributions, feedback, and suggestions for improving synthetic-face detection are welcome.